apache/fury/docs/guide/scala_guide.md

 Note that fory instance should be shared between multiple serialization, the creation of fory instance is not cheap.

-If you use shared fory instance across multiple threads, you should create `ThreadSafeFury` instead by `ForyBuilder#buildThreadSafeFury()` instead.
+If you use shared fory instance across multiple threads, you should create `ThreadSafeFory` instead by `ForyBuilder#buildThreadSafeFory()` instead.

 ## Serialize case object